Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Experiments

 \subsection{Qualitative Results}

 Fig.~\ref{fig:vis} demonstrates that our method can animate arbitrary characters, including full-body human figures, half-length portraits, cartoon characters, and humanoid characters.
 Our approach is capable of generating high-definition and realistic character details.
 It maintains temporal consistency with the reference images even under substantial motion and exhibits temporal continuity between frames.
-More video results are available in the supplementary material.